rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 actual return type is not `()`, but rather `InferOk<()>`.
 The `InferOk` type is used to carry extra trait obligations – your job is to ensure that these are fulfilled (typically by enrolling them in a fulfillment context).
-See the [trait README] for more background here.
+See the [trait README] for more background on that.

 [trait README]: trait-resolution.html

-You can also enforce subtyping through `infcx.at(..).sub(..)`.
-The same basic concepts apply as above.
+You can similarly enforce subtyping through `infcx.at(..).sub(..)`.
+The same basic concepts as above apply.

 ## "Trying" equality